Robert Falcon Scott: Family

 In accordance with the family's tradition, Scott and his younger brother Archie were predestined for careers in the armed services.
 Scott spent four years at a local day school before being sent to Stubbington House School in Hampshire, a cramming establishment that prepared candidates for the entrance examinations to the naval training ship HMS Britannia at Dartmouth.
 Having passed these exams Scott began his naval career in 1881, as a 13-year-old cadet.
+One of his older sisters was Ettie Ellison-Macartney.

+In The Worst Journey in the World, author Apsley Cherry-Garrard claims that "physically Scott had been a delicate boy but developed into a strong man, 5 feet 9 inches in height, 11 stone 6 lbs. in weight, with a chest measurement of 39¼ inches."

 Early naval career

 In July 1883, Scott passed out of Britannia as a midshipman, seventh overall in a class of 26.
 By October, he was en route to South Africa to join HMS Boadicea, the flagship of the Cape squadron, the first of several ships on which he served during his midshipman years.
 While stationed in St Kitts, West Indies, on HMS Rover, he had his first encounter with Clements Markham, then Secretary of the Royal Geographical Society, who would loom large in Scott's later career.
 On this occasion, 1 March 1887, Markham observed Midshipman Scott's cutter winning that morning's race across the bay.
 Markham's habit was to "collect" likely young naval officers with a view to their undertaking polar exploration work in the future.
 He was impressed by Scott's intelligence, enthusiasm and charm, and the 18-year-old midshipman was duly noted.

 In March 1888 Scott passed his examinations for sub-lieutenant, with four first class certificates out of five.
 His career progressed smoothly, with service on various ships and promotion to lieutenant in 1889.
 In 1891, after a long spell in foreign waters, he applied for the two-year torpedo training course on HMS Vernon, an important career step.
 He graduated with first class certificates in both the theory and practical examinations.
 A small blot occurred in the summer of 1893 when, while commanding a torpedo boat, Scott ran it aground, a mishap which earned him a mild rebuke.